-This M-Class range offers both class-leading efficiency and power.
-The ML 250 makes a strong proposition as it's the most affordable yet also has excellent efficiency, with a combined 44.8mpg and CO2 of 165g/km.
-This outperforms the 245hp BMW X5 3.0d's 38.2mpg and 195g/km, while the 201bhp 3.0 TDI quattro Q7's best is 29.3mpg and 189g/km.
-The figures are class-leading and even outperform the more expensive VW Touareg Hybrid.
-The ML250 is one of the most affordable luxury 4x4s to run.
-The ML 350 is the mid-range model, with added power from its V6 engine, returning 39.2mpg and 189g/km.
-The ML63 is the high-performance model that focuses on luxury and power, hence its 23.9mpg and 276g/km.
-The benefit is a 4.8-second 0-62mph time if that's what you’re after.
-An extended warranty is also available, while service levels are set at every 15,000 miles or once a year.
+You can’t expect a bulky SUV to set any efficiency records, but the M-Class does offer surprisingly good fuel economy coupled with great performance.
+The ML 250 is the most affordable, returning combined fuel consumption of 44.8mpg and emitting 165g/km of CO2.
+This outstrips the 245hp BMW X5 3.0d's 38.2mpg and 195g/km, while the 201bhp 3.0 TDI quattro Q7's numbers are 29.3mpg and 189g/km.
+It even does better than the more expensive VW Touareg Hybrid.
+So, overall, the ML 250 is easily one of the most affordable luxury 4x4s that you can run.
+The mid-range ML 350's V6 engines returns 39.2mpg and emits 189g/km of CO2.
+Meanwhile, the ML 63 AMG is the high-performance model, with an emphasis on luxury and power, so it returns a meagre 23.9mpg and emits a sky-high 276g/km of CO2.
+The benefit is a going from 0-62mph in only 4.8 seconds - if that's what you’re after.
+An extended warranty is also available, while service intervals are set at every 15,000 miles or once a year.